edgi-govdata-archiving/edgi-scripts/README.md

 uploaded more than once, but YouTube will recognize and disable them after upload

-#### Usage via CircleCI
+#### Usage via GitHub Actions

-**For forcing a cloud run on-demand:** Visit [our project page on the CircleCI platform][circleci-proj], select the `main` branch from the dropdowns near the top of the page, and click the "Trigger Pipeline" button.
-(You will need to have push access on the repo itself.)
+**For forcing a cloud run on-demand:** Visit [the actions page][zoom-upload-action-runs] and click the “run workflow” button near the top-right.
+In the popup, select your options and click “run workflow.”
+(You will need to have the right permissions set to click the button.)

 #### Local Usage